 There are multiple harmful effects of radiation, and many of them go unnoticed in the body.

 Over time, low level exposure can lead to major digestive imbalance, blood alteration and even the destruction of many cellular structures in the body’s key organ and tissue systems.
-Common signs of low level radiation exposure include symptoms such as fatigue, headaches, nausea, scalp tenderness, scalp discoloration and dry/itchy skin.
+Common signs of low level radiation exposure include symptoms such as fatigue, headaches, nausea, scalp tenderness, scalp discoloration, and dry/itchy skin.
 In extreme cases, low exposure of radiation may also cause brain damage, memory problems, mood changes and reduced listening capacities, psychomotor abilities and information processing times.
-All good reasons to consider protecting oueselves from this type of exposure.
+All good reasons to consider protecting ourselves from this type of exposure.

 Large amounts of radiation exposure can have devastating consequences such as bloody vomit, hair loss, nerve damage, blood vessel destruction, seizures and, with prolonged strong exposure, can even lead to death.

 Our circulatory system is also vulnerable to radiation.
 Even very low levels reduces lymphocytes in the blood.
 When lymphocytes are lowered, we are more likely to get infections, and what is known as mild radiation sickness.
-Symptoms are flu-like and may increase the likelihood of developing leukaemia and lymphoma in the future.
+Symptoms are flu-like and may increase the likelihood of developing leukemia and lymphoma in the future.
 The reproductive system is also vulnerable to exposure.
 Long-term radiation exposure can even lead to sterility, birth defects and still-births.

 Reducing Radiation Exposure with Natural Remedies